-Oats are often praised as one of the healthiest breakfast options around — but many people are also confused about how they’re made and what makes them different from other cereal grains.
-Left wondering, “Are oats gluten-free?” some people choose to give them up all together without knowing the full story.
+Oats are often praised as one of the healthiest breakfast options around — but many people are also confused about how oats are made and what makes them different from other cereal grains, including wheat.
+Left wondering, “Are oats gluten-free?”
+Some people choose to give them up all together without knowing the full story.

-Oats are considered safe for those with a gluten allergy, easier for most people to digest, much less likely to cause negative reactions and are “non-toxic.”
+Can you eat oatmeal on a gluten-free diet?
+Even if you think it’s time to give up gluten — and therefore foods like bread, pasta, most cereals, etc. — fortunately you don’t need to also ban oats.
+Are oats safe for people with celiac disease?
+Yes, certified, gluten-free oats are considered safe for those with a gluten allergy.
+They are also typically easier for most people to digest and less likely to cause negative reactions than certain other grains.
 Reports show that “perhaps less than 1 percent of celiac patients show a reaction to a large amount of oats in their diets.”
-(1)

-What if they’re organic?
-Are oats gluten-free then?
+What if they’re organic — are oats gluten-free then?
 Simply put, organic labeling doesn’t tell you anything about gluten content.
-So be sure that even if you buy organic oats, you check that they’re certified gluten-free, too.
+Be sure that even if you buy organic oats, you check that they’re certified gluten-free, too.

 How to Be Sure Your Oats Are Gluten-Free

-If someone with a known gluten allergy or sensitivity wants to buy and eat gluten-free oats, she should be careful that they’re sourced from a provider that guarantees there hasn’t been cross-contamination with wheat, rye or barley.
-These types of oats are labeled “certified gluten-free” and are the kind I recommend you buy whenever possible, since gluten can cause digestive issues even in people without a known sensitivity.
+- If someone with a known gluten allergy or sensitivity wants to buy and eat gluten-free oats, he/she should be careful that they’re sourced from a provider that guarantees there hasn’t been cross-contamination with wheat, rye or barley.
+These types of gluten-free oatmeal brands are labeled “certified gluten-free.”
+They are the kind that should be bought whenever possible, since gluten can cause digestive issues even in people without a known sensitivity.

 Oats Nutrition Facts

-½ cup of regular dried or instant rolled oats (which makes about one cup cooked) has about: (3)
+A half cup (about 40 grams) of regular dried or instant rolled oats (which makes about one cup of cooked oatmeal) has approximately: